jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Bluemix DevOps Services autoconfigured Pipeline][17]

-Your sample project is configured to automatically build and deploy the Liberty for Java sample app, but you can make changes to the configuration or delete it to set it up from scratch.
+Your sample project is configured to automatically build and deploy the Liberty for Java sample app.
+You can explore the preconfigured stages or make changes to the configurations.

-![A preconfigured Pipeline][52]

-To see how to set up the Build & Deploy feature, also known as Pipeline, undo the configuration:

-  1. On the Deploy Stage tile, click the gear icon.
-Click **Delete Stage** and confirm the deletion.
+### Exploring the preconfigured stages

+The Delivery Pipeline configuration for your app has two stages: a build stage and a deploy stage.
+These stages form a pipeline.
+The build stage runs a build job on the included `build.xml` .
+Then, the deploy stage runs a deploy job to deploy your code to Bluemix.

+**Important:** When you use the Build & Deploy feature with Bluemix, you can generate charges to your Bluemix account.
+However, you can complete this tutorial for free because a project is granted 60 minutes of free build time per month.
+For more information about Bluemix, DevOps Services, and charges, [see Configure Bluemix billing for Bluemix DevOps Services][58].

+Review the build stage:

+1. On the top navigation bar, click **BUILD & DEPLOY**.

-  2. On the Build Stage tile, click the gear icon.
-Click **Delete Stage** and confirm the deletion.
+2. On the Build Stage tile, click the gear icon and **Configure stage**.

-Within the Build & Deploy stages, you can configure jobs to compile and package your app, deploy the app to Bluemix, and run tests on your code.
-In this tutorial, you create a Build stage, which contains a build job, and a Deploy stage, which contains a deploy job.

-![Unconfigured Advanced Build & Deploy page][45]

-Configure the build stage:

-  1. Click **ADD STAGE**.
-The Stage Configuration page opens.
-  2. Click the stage name, **MyStage**.
-Type `Build` as the new name.
-  3. Make sure that the **Automatically execute jobs when a change is pushed to Git** option is selected.
-The stage is configured to accept input from the master branch of your project's Git repository.
-  4. Click **JOBS**.
-Click **ADD JOB** and then select **Build**.
-  5. For the builder type, select **Ant**.
-Use the default settings for everything else.
+  a.
+Click the **INPUT** tab and note the following items:

+    * The input for the build is the master branch of the SCM repository.
+    * The Build Stage runs automatically every time a change is pushed to the repository.

+  b.
+Click the **JOBS** tab and note the following items:

+    * The builder type is **Ant**.
 The ant command will find the default build script file, `build.xml`, which is provided in the sample at the root directory.
+    * Since the `build.xml` file is located in the root of the project, you do not have to specify a Working Directory.
+    * The build output will be saved in an `output` directoory, as specified in the a **Build Archive Directory** field.
 The files that are needed for deployment are copied into the build archive directory.
-  6. Click **SAVE**.
+    * If the build does not complete successfully, the stage stops running and any later jobs do not run.

+  c.
+Since you did not make any changes, click **DISCARD CHANGES** to return to the BUILD & DEPLOY page.

 ![Configuring the Builder][18]

-After a moment, the Pipeline page is refreshed and shows the information about your newly configured stage.
 At the top of the Build stage tile, click the **Play** icon.
 After a moment, you have a successful build.

 ![A configured Builder panel with a successful build][47]

-Create another stage so that you can deploy your build to Bluemix:

-  1. Click **ADD STAGE**.
-The Stage Configuration page opens.
-  2. Click the stage name, **MyStage**.
-Type `Deploy` as the new name.
-  3. Make sure that the **Automatically execute jobs when the previous stage completes successfully** option is selected.
-The stage is already configured to accept the build job output from the Build stage that precedes it.
-  4. Click **JOBS**.
-Click **ADD JOB** and then select **Deploy to dev**.
-  5. Use the default settings on the Deploy Configuration page.
+Review the deploy stage:

+0. On the Deploy Stage tile, click the gear icon and **Configure stage**.

+  a.
+Click the **INPUT** tab and note the following items:

+     * The input for the build is the output from the Build stage.
+     * The Deploy Stage runs automatically every time a the Build stage runs successfully.

+  b.
+Click the **JOBS** tab and note the following items:

-  6. If necessary, update the **Space** field to your Bluemix organization's dev space.
+     * The app is set to deploy to your Bluemix organization and space.
-  7. Click **SAVE**.
+     * Bluemix is based on Cloud Foundry, so the deployment script uses the Cloud Foundry command-line interface command cf push to deploy your app.
+To learn more about configuring deployment scripts when using Cloud Foundry [see the Cloud Foundry documentation][59].

+  c.
+Since you did not make any changes, click **DISCARD CHANGES** to return to the BUILD & DEPLOY page.

 ![Configuring the Deployer with the Add Deployer Stage screen][19]

-After a moment, the Pipeline page is refreshed and shows the information about your newly configured stage.

 Because you selected the **Automatically execute jobs when the previous stage completes successfully** option when you set up the deploy stage, successful builds of your app are deployed automatically.
 If you did not have this option selected, you could start a deployment by dragging a build to a stage with a deploy job.
 In the LAST EXECUTION RESULT section of the Build tile, drag the build to the Deploy stage, as shown below.
 You could also click the **Play** button in the Deploy stage to start the deployment.
 In a few moments, your app is deployed to Bluemix.